LPMB-Lab/developer-resources/README.md

 - Select an animation or animation pack and apply it to the model
 - Download as an FBX for Unity
 - Import, change Rig type from Generic to humanoid
-- Tick the "Loop time" option in each animation's import settings
+- Tick the "Loop time" option in each animation's import settings (unless, of course, the animation is a one-time thing, like a wave or jump)

 Animation import sometimes gives an error saying a hip bone is missing.
-If that happens, try changing
+If that happens, try changing Avatar Definition from "Create From This Model" to "Copy From Other Model" and select the model you downloaded or another Mixamo model.
+If the error persists, re-download the model in the FBX for Unity format and try again with the new model.

 And, of course, since you'll be working with animation a little bit, it's good to get used to Unity's Animator and triggering certain animations via code (usually just Idle -> Walking).